welcome to

 Internet Access

-Most hotels have wireless access point (WiFi) available.
+Most hotels have wireless access points (WiFi) available.

 Smoking Policy